vijikarthi/flink-connectors-wiki/batch.md

 ### Output Stream

 Each stream in Pravega is contained by a scope.
 A scope acts as a namespace for one or more streams.
-The `FlinkPravegaReader` is able to read from numerous streams in parallel, even across scopes.
 The builder API accepts both **qualified** and **unqualified** stream names.
     - In qualified, the scope is explicitly specified, e.g. `my-scope/my-stream`.
     - In Unqualified stream names are assumed to refer to the default scope as set in the `PravegaConfig`.